Why go to Madrid? Because you never know what's going to happen next.

 Join the throng strolling down Calle Fuencarral to get an instant idea of what the city’s cool crowd are wearing this season.

-And see my guide - Market forces: a gourmet tour of Madrid - for advice on the hora del aperitivo - a Madrid tradition.
+And see - Market forces: a gourmet tour of Madrid - for advice on the hora del aperitivo - a Madrid tradition.

 Find the real Madrid